StackVista/stackstate-docs/stackpacks/integrations/postgresql.md

 grant SELECT ON pg_stat_activity_dd to stackstate;
 ```

-* Restart the Agent to start sending PostgreSQL metrics to StackState.
+* Restart the Agent to start sending PostgreSQL metrics to Rancher Observability.

 #### Log Collection